 The comment also remains visible to your team even after you hide it.
 You can find all hidden comments in your Agorapulse social inbox.
 To view them, click on the All tab and filter by hidden comments.

 Why Should You Hide a Facebook Comment?

 Hiding Facebook comments is a good choice for social media managers in many frustrating situations.
-Here are some example of when you should hide a Facebook comment.
+Here are three examples of when you should hide a Facebook comment.

 Maybe the commenter is a troll.
-Perhaps their negativity doesn’t have anything to do with your Page.
+Perhaps the negativity doesn’t have anything to do with your Page.
 Perhaps the comment is outright spam.
-You can hide a Facebook commenbt rather than reply or let others add to the thread.
+You can hide a Facebook comment rather than reply or let others add to the thread.

 Hiding a comment lets you check it off your to-do list.
 You don’t have to spend any time trying to think of something to say.
 Also, you prevent others from continuing the conversation.